mohammad-fouladgar/laravel-otp/README.md

 ## Practical Example

 Here we have prepared a practical example.
-Suppose you are going to login/register a customer by sending an OTP:
+The presume is that you are going to login/register a customer by sending an OTP:

 ```php
 <?php